mikebeaton/SEHelpLinks/README.md

 ![](Screenshot.png)

-This simply links to a few useful pages within the sites themselves, which are otherwise not very well advertised
+This simply links to a few useful pages within the sites themselves, which are otherwise not very well advertised.

-Chrome extension icon courtesy of https://icons8.com
+Chrome extension icon courtesy of [https://icons8.com](https://icons8.com).

-Cheap and cheerful 😊 implementation of the idea proposed at https://meta.stackexchange.com/q/344565/
+Cheap and cheerful 😊 implementation of the idea proposed at [https://meta.stackexchange.com/q/344565/](https://meta.stackexchange.com/q/344565/).